Tools taught: Dodge, Burn, Sponge, Liquify, Loading Brushes

 - Use the Burn Tool at 25% to darken areas (midtones) around the eyes (focusing on the underside and inner corners).
 You can go back over the area to create a darker color.
 Use a bigger brush for the burn tool to hallow out the cheeks and damage the neck.
 “Burn” the rest of the body with various degrees of exposure.
 Leave some skin as is (normal).
 Heavily burn any wrinkles or creases (joints).
 Go really heavy on the fingers.
 Use the burn tool to damage the clothes.

 - Use the Sponge Tool at 25% to desaturate your flesh.
+Desaturating removes color from the image.
 Do not desaturate your entire flash.
 Leave some in its natural state.

-Since we made the edit using a Smart Object you can go bac into the Liquify filter and make edits.
+Since we made the edit using a Smart Object you can go back into the Liquify filter and make edits.

 - This step will require you to download custom brushes.
 Select your Burn Tool We use this tool because it will make your color slightly darker.
 Change the exposure to 100%.
 Open the brush settings and choose Load Brushes.
 Use a brushes shaped like cracks to damage your skin.
 You must reduce the brush size.
 This is a good time to review that the brackets on your keyboard control the size of a brush.
 Burn a few cracks into your body.